WORKSHOPS BY INSTRUMENT

 Uilleann Pipes

-1st period - Upper Intermediate - Fiachra O’Regan
+1st period - Upper Int - Fiachra O’Regan

 3rd period - advanced - Mick O’Brien

-3rd period - Upper Intermediate - Colleen Shanks
+3rd period - Upper Int - Jimmy O’Brien-Moran

-3rd period - Lower Intermediate - Fiachra O’Regan
+3rd period - Lower Int - Fiachra O’Regan

 Uilleann Pipe Reeds & Pipe Triage - All Day with Will Woodson